 Yes.
 Members of The Church of Jesus Christ of Latter-day Saints can marry whomever they choose.
 However, sacred temple marriages for eternity are reserved only for a man and a woman who are both members of The Church of Jesus Christ of Latter-day Saints and who have prepared themselves to make an eternal commitment to each other and to God.
 For that reason, many single Latter-day Saints prefer to focus on dating people who share their beliefs and their goal of being married in the temple.

 The goal of every missionary is to share the gospel of Jesus Christ.
-Some of the things they do to include meeting and interacting with people who are interested in learning more, teaching them, studying the scriptures together, and volunteering service in the community.
+Some of the things they do include meeting and interacting with people who are interested in learning more, teaching them, studying the scriptures together, and volunteering service in the community.

 Missions look a little different depending on location.
 For example, some missionaries walk or ride bicycles while others drive cars.
 Some are assigned to rural areas, others to large cities.
-Sometimes missionary work looks like connecting with people via social media; other times it involves knocking on doors or giving people tours of Church historical sites.
+Sometimes missionary work looks like connecting with people via social media; other times it involves knocking on doors or giving people tours of Church historic sites.

 One thing all missionaries have in common is that they want to help others come to know and develop a relationship with Jesus.
 If you have faith-related questions, are looking for someone to pray with, or want to go to church with someone, let us know!
 Missionaries are happy to talk with you!

 Every member of The Church of Jesus Christ of Latter-day Saints is encouraged to share the gospel of Jesus Christ with others.
 Some members are invited and may choose to serve a full-time mission for a specific period of time (often 18 or 24 months).
-Most of our missionaries are single adults in their late teens or early twenties, but older members and married couples also serve.
+Most of our missionaries are single adults in their late teens or early twenties, and older members and married couples also serve.
 Because every person’s circumstances are different, some may choose to serve a mission for a few hours a week.
 Many Church members have never served an official mission but share the gospel through their daily actions.

 You might notice that missionaries are known by Elder or Sister combined with their surname.
 This is a title we use as a mark of respect and honor.
 Similarly, everyday members of The Church of Jesus Christ of Latter-day Saints often call each other Brother or Sister instead of Mr. or Ms. to honor our relationship as children of God.